Top 100 Alumni Legacy Leaders

 Barbara Mitchell expanded the programmatic effort through grants including educational mobility and regional adaptation of the Nursing 2000 Model in northern Indiana.
 She also served as the Indiana conduit for RWJF Colleagues in Caring: Regional Collaboratives for Nursing Workforce Development, a network of 40 states addressing workforce issues.
 In addition, she made presentations at local, state, and national conferences and served on several boards including the Central Indiana Organization of Nurse Executives, Spotlight on Nursing, and as vice president of the Indiana Nursing Workforce Development Coalition.
 She co-authored a number of publications related to nursing workforce development and leadership, notably Collaboration for the Promotion of Nursing: Building Partnerships for the Future, published by Sigma Theta Tau International.

-She received the Outstanding Leadership in Workforce Development Award from the National League for Nursing; the Dotaline Allen Award, IU School of Nursing; the Special Recognition Award, IU School of Nursing Alumni Association; and Recognition of Leadership, Contributions and Dedication, Indiana Organization of Nurse Executives.
+She received the National League for Nursing's Award, Outstanding Leadership in Workforce Development; the Dotaline Allen Award, IU School of Nursing; the Special Recognition Award, IU School of Nursing Alumni Association; and Recognition of Leadership, Contributions and Dedication, Indiana Organization of Nurse Executives.

 Linda Moneyham, PhD, RN, FAAN